Retro Bike: The Kirk Revolution

 So as a piece of MTB innovation and history the Kirk is pretty unique.
 The Kirk was the first magnesium mountain bike and it was designed and made in the UK.
 Now they are getting pretty rare, so I thought maybe one would be worth saving and including in my collection.

 The first bike I got hold of was a cerise ‘200GS’ model that I slowly converted to the more desirable DX spec.
-In the mean time I got hold of a black bike (400LX) and my idea was to see which was the best one and sell the other.
-I got this massively wrong and sold the black one to keep the prettier cerise frame, unfortunately this frame had a crack in the top tube…
+In the mean time I got hold of a black bike (400LX) and my idea was to see which was the best one and sell the other, I ended up selling the black bike and keep prettier cerise frame and convert it to DX spec.

 |Kirk no1, 200GS bike standard and in need of TLC|